-The Medicine.com editorial team is comprised of registered pharmacists and health professionals.
-Our editors constantly seek to improve the quality and usability of the Medicine.com web site.
+The Medicine.com editorial team is composed of registered pharmacists and health professionals.
+Our editors constantly seek to improve the quality and usability of the Medicine.com website.

 Judith Stewart, BPharm: Senior Editorial Pharmacist/Information Systems Pharmacist

 BS, PharmD, with specialized residency in Drug Information.

 University of Florida - Shands Hopsital; Post-doc residency, Drug Information 1992 – 1993.